 Not so FAST!

 I immediately noticed that while this solution worked, it seriously slowed down the speed of my terminal.
 What was happening was that every time I executed a command, my terminal would attempt to update my current glucose by curling the endpint.
-This added about half a second of latency to my terminal, that gives the immpression of an unresponsive dev tool.
+This added about half a second of latency to my terminal.
+On the command line, this can feel way too slow.

 There has to be a better way…

 And there is!
 I decided that what I could do instead is just have a cron job that runs on my mac, curls that endpoint every 3 mintues, and writes the result to a file.
 Then from there, I could just output the text of that file in my terminal prompt!
 Now that is super fast!

 On the right hand side, you will see the right prompt.

 BG: “Glucose Number” “Trend” “Timestamp of Reading”